King of Sanhoku: Contemporary sources

 After 1415, the King of Sanhoku lost contact with China.
 The Chinese records suggest that the Chinese had no information on when and how the king disappeared.
 Because the King of Chūzan continued tributary missions, the Chinese later speculated that the Kings of Sannan and Sanhoku had been removed by the King of Chūzan.

 The number of tributary missions sent under the name of the King of Sanhoku was much smaller than those of the King of Chūzan and the King of Sannan.
 The Kings of Chūzan and Sannan were given ocean-going vessels by the Ming emperor while the King of Sanhoku had no such record.
 Historian Dana Masayuki notes that the tributary missions under the name of the King of Sanhoku arrived at China nearly simultaneously with those under the name of the King of Chūzan, suggesting that the two groups coordinated with each other.
 Just like the Kings of Chūzan and Sannan, the King of Sanhoku sent horses and sulfur to China.
 Sulfur was only mined on Iōtorishima, located further north of Okinawa Island.
 The reason why all the three kings, who were supposedly at war, had access to sulfur remains a mystery.

 Modern historians generally consider that it was overseas Chinese merchants who needed non-Chinese rulers, under whose names they joined authorized sea trade under the guise of tributary missions because Ming China exercised tight control over sea trade.
 Historian Ikuta Shigeru even speculated that the conflict between the three kings was a cover story created by Chinese merchants to increase the number of name-lenders.

 The three rulers, Hanishi, Min, and Han'anchi, assumed the title of King of Sanhoku.
 The Chinese did not record their blood relationship.
 Although the name "Sanhoku" (north of the mountain (island)) indicates that they had a stronghold in the northern part of the island, the exact location was never recorded.
 Modern historians generally treat Hanishi as a corrupt form of Haneji, a place name of northern Okinawa.
-It is possible that Han'anchi was also be named after the place.
+It is possible that Han'anchi was also named after the place.